 ‘Mystery Of The Sea’

-Often described as a political thriller, the ‘Mystery of the Sea’, published in 1902, sees Stoker dabble into the politics of the Spanish-American war as well as the sixteenth-century war between England and Spain.
-A young man who was only seeking a nice, quiet vacation in Aberdeenshire is plagued by terrible visions and premonitions, signaling a tenuous possession of some kind of prophetic vision that aids him in his quest of finding a treasure sent passed over from the Spaniards during the English-Spanish war of the sixteenth century.
+Often described as a political thriller, the ‘Mystery of the Sea,’ published in 1902, sees Stoker dabble into the politics of the Spanish-American war as well as the sixteenth-century war between England and Spain.
+A young man who was only seeking a nice, quiet vacation in Aberdeenshire is plagued by terrible visions and premonitions, signaling a tenuous possession of some kind of prophetic vision that aids him in his quest to find a treasure sent passed over from the Spaniards during the English-Spanish war of the sixteenth century.

 A love story with an American Heiress adds a tinge of romance, and the prevailing of the essentially Anglo-Saxon forces forming solidarity between English and American actors over Spanish kidnappers is symbolic of Stoker’s own political leanings.
 It uses thrilling events to explore themes like national identity and changing concepts of womanhood.
 ‘The Mystery of the Sea‘ was